lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-sharing-folders.md

 | Viewer | No* | Yes, only if shared with them or with the group to which they belong | No |
 | Guest User | No* | Yes, only if shared with them or with the group to which they belong | No |

+>[!NOTE]
+>
-*&#42;By default, the **[!UICONTROL Public Folder Publish]** option is disabled while configuring replication of Brand Portal with AEM Author.
-If the option is enabled, then the folders published to Brand Portal will be accessible to all the users (non-admin users also) by default.*
+>By default, the **[!UICONTROL Public Folder Publish]** option is disabled while configuring replication of Brand Portal with AEM Author.
+If the option is enabled, then the folders published to Brand Portal will be accessible to all the users (non-admin users also) by default.
+>

 ### Non-admin user access to shared folders {#non-admin-user-access-to-shared-folders}